RUSSIA: Jehovah's Witnesses and Muslims face up to six years' imprisonment

 Gerasimova's husband Aleksei is one of four Krasnoyarsk Muslims tried for alleged involvement in "Nurdzhular" before prosecutors ran out of time and the Magistrate's Court dropped the case in early 2012 (see F18News 5 March 2012 http://www.forum18.org/archive.php?article_id=1675).

 The Siberian Federal District Investigative Committee and the FSB security service are continuing their investigation of one of Aleksei Gerasimov's former fellow defendants, Andrei Dedkov, and other Muslims suspected of involvement in "Nurdzhular" (see F18News 12 March 2014 http://www.forum18.org/archive.php?article_id=1936).

-The homes of "the most distant relatives" and acquaintances of the accused are still being raided by law enforcement agents, a fellow Muslim told Forum 18 from Krasnoyarsk on 13 June.
+The homes of "the most distant relatives" and acquaintances of the accused are still being raided, a fellow Muslim told Forum 18 from Krasnoyarsk on 13 June.

 Taganrog Jehovah's Witness trial continues

 The 61st hearing in the criminal trial of 16 Jehovah's Witnesses at Taganrog City Court took place on 17 June.
 Proceedings were again adjourned, and the next hearing is due to be held on 24 June, according to the court website.

 The defendants were all members of the now-dissolved community declared "extremist" by Rostov-on-Don Regional Court in September 2009.
 The decision was upheld by Russia's Supreme Court in December 2009 (see F18News 8 December 2009 http://www.forum18.org/Archive.php?article_id=1385).